microsoft/azurelinux-tutorials/README.md

     ...
 ```

-# Adding New Packages to an Image
+# Customize Demo Image with New Packages

 In the previous section we described how pre-existing packages can be added to the Demo image.
 In this section we will walk through the process of adding a new package.